• Skip to main content

 Ground turkey, tomatoes and tomato paste in large shallow white dish with wooden spoon.

-4. Remove the bolognese from the heat, add the butter, soy sauce and adjust seasoning as necessary.
+5. Adjust seasoning: Remove your turkey bolognese from the heat, add the butter, soy sauce and adjust the seasoning as necessary.
 Add a splash of water from cooking the pasta if the sauce is too thick.
 Enjoy!

 Thick tomato meat sauce in large shallow white pan, with white lid in top right corner.